TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 When you Bargain, you are asking the target to do something in exchange for recompense in some form.
 Bargain can be used to bribe a guard, form an alliance, attain services, and so on, but it only works so long as you live up to your side of the deal.

 > Consequences of defeat: Bargain is used to negotiate a service in which the target does something for you in exchange for you doing something for the target.
 This exchange can be as simple as a transaction, exchanging gold dragons for some good or service, or it could be some other form of arrangement.
-The quality of the deal depends on the target’s Disposition at the end of the Intrigue as shown on the following chart.
+The quality of the deal depends on the target’s Disposition at the end of the **Engagement** as shown on the following chart.

 | Disposition  | Bargain effeCt                                                                                                                                                  |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|